AjaySharma2441/DNN-Urban-Flooding/README.md

 main.py = complete code of DNN for Urban Flood: test_data = Data used for training and testing:
-Result = Output data for Varanasi.
+Output = Output data for Varanasi.

 About CSV data-
 Parameters used: